Specialised training helps teachers perform better in Yemen

 Eman, a maths teacher at Al-Shaheed Mohammed Hayel School in Marib, holds a bachelor’s degree in accounting.
 She began teaching six years ago.

-“I joined the teaching profession to help build an educated and informed generation that can support itself in the future,” Eiman said.
+“I joined the teaching profession to help build an educated and informed generation that can support itself in the future,” she says.

-Although Eman was doing well, she lacked training in lesson planning and in dealing with children affected by conflict.
+Although Eman has been doing well, she admits she lacked training in lesson planning and in dealing with children affected by conflict.

-To address these challenges, the Norwegian Refugee Council (NRC), with support from EU Humanitarian Aid, provided specialised training to 500 teachers in Marib on core curriculum content and teaching in a crisis context.
+To address these challenges, the Norwegian Refugee Council (NRC), with support from the European Union through its Humanitarian Aid Operations, provided specialised training to 500 teachers in Marib Governorate.

 In addition to the training, NRC, with support from the European Union, rehabilitated schools in Marib, provided students with cash assistance to buy school supplies, equipped classrooms with teaching aids for better learning, supported remedial classes, and strengthened parent councils.